 In general we see better discussion when prompts are suggestions, not assignments, and when conversations are allowed to continue from week-to-week rather than having a forced restart each week by a prompt that must be responded to.
 Students being able to explore and post about things that interest them also allows them to connect the discussion to their world.
-With Yellowdig's point system, weekly prompts are generally not necessary to create a good discussion and they can be used sparingly or not at all.
+With Yellowdig's point system, weekly prompts generally aren't necessary to create a good discussion, and they can be used sparingly or not at all.
 If you do want to use them, especially if you have existing ones that have been used in other discussion frameworks, we highly recommend turning those weekly requirements into suggestions that allow students some freedom.
-Real conversations are not directly linear and hyper-focused, they meander and explore.
-In fact, part of their value is in exploring.
+Real conversations are not directly linear and hyper-focused; they meander and explore.
+In fact, part of their value is in the exploring.
 So your prompts and assignments need to allow that.

-Below is what we would consider some model prompts that would both create a good discussion and allow the professor to focus some attention on what they think is important to highlight. chance of creating a vibrant discussion:
+Below is what we would consider some model prompts that would both create a good discussion and allow the professor to focus some attention on what they think is important to highlight.

 Each week I will be posting a few questions that are related to the topics and readings for that week.
-To be clear these questions are not an assignment per se.
+To be clear, these questions are not an assignment per se.
 I post them to take the opportunity to highlight what I think are some important questions to ask about each week's readings and to give you an opportunity to discuss them.
 But there are certainly many other things worth thinking about or sharing with the class, so feel free to create your own Pins where you also ask relevant questions or share current events and outside information.

 If I post any questions that you are required to answer, I will put a regular announcement in our LMS to make sure you are aware of it, and Pin it to the Top of this discussion feed (like this post), so it won't get buried by new posts in your feed.

-Be aware that there are search and filter functions to the right of this page that can allow you to find specific things in your feed at any time.
+Be aware that there are search and filter functions to the right of this page that allow you to find specific things in your feed at any time.
 You can filter by topic, author, or date to easily find things.

-If you have any questions, raise them in comments below!
+If you have any questions, raise them in Comments below!

-(Insert questions for this week's readings)
+[Insert questions for this week's readings]

 As always, talk about anything interesting and course-related.
 If you need an idea, you could Pin video clips from your favorite movies, tag them with the appropriate class Topic(s), and tell everyone why you think they are good (or bad!) illustrations of that course Topic.
 I've posted my own response to show what I mean and because, nerdy as it may sound, I love talking about this stuff.

 Remember, you get points if people respond to what you post.
-Don’t forget to Comment and actually talk to each other, this is supposed to be a discussion!
+Don’t forget to Comment and actually talk to each other; this is supposed to be a discussion!
 I’ll badge any posts that get a good conversation started or keep it going.
 Remember to Love and Like other people’s posts.
-You’ll help them get points and I’ll know what interests you.
+You’ll help them get points, and I’ll know what interests you.
 We can discuss the most interesting post from Yellowdig this week in class!

 Example professor Pin from an Intro to Psychology class: One of my all-time favorite movies is Secondhand Lions.
 I linked a funny clip below.
 The movie is based around old stories that are being told about the two older main characters and the things they did in their youth.
 It always occurred to me how relevant this is to memory, how memories might change after repeated tellings of the same story, and the extent to which different cognitive biases and repeated interviews might influence memory and eyewitness testimony.
-It seems quite likely the stories being told in this movie have been rehearsed a few times over the years and it seems like the creators of the movie played with that a little bit.
-That definitely lends to it's over-the-top and sometimes sappy/cheesy feel.
-I personally think that's an endearing characteristic of the movie, but it also reiterates the idea that the accuracy of these stories takes a back seat to the lessons they teach.
+It seems quite likely the stories being told in this movie have been rehearsed a few times over the years, and it seems like the creators of the movie played with that a little bit.
+That definitely lends to its over-the-top and sometimes sappy/cheesy feel.
+I personally think that's an endearing characteristic of the movie, but it also echoes the idea that the accuracy of these stories takes a back seat to the lessons they teach.
 Has anyone seen this movie? (#YouShould) Is there any story you think is most likely to be inaccurate?
 Any scenes that you think play on other topics we cover in this class?
-(Tagged with "Memory" topic)